-Risk Code & Title PL02 Sustainability, Energy and Waste Management Risk There is a risk that the Council fails to deliver its commitments to meet statutory targets with regards to Sustainability, Energy and Waste Management and as a consequence would not achieve associated potential savings.
+Risk Code & Title PL02 Sustainability, Energy and Waste Management Current Risk Matrix Risk There is a risk that the Council fails to deliver its commitments to meet statutory targets with regards to Sustainability, Energy and Waste Management and as a consequence would not achieve associated potential savings.
 The Council has committed to a desire to secure a sustainable North Ayrshire by ensuring the environment is enhanced and protected by considering the future implications of its decisions for North Ayrshire and its communities.
 Commitments under the Locality Planning Improvement Plan (LOIP), Corporate Priorities and legislation (both UK & Scottish Government) must be met which will also assist the Council in maximising associated potential opportunities, savings and efficiencies.
-Impact Consequence Failure to meet LOIP outcomes and corporate objectives as well as failure to comply with environmental legislation and UK and Scottish Government objectives, Climate Change Duty, SCCD commitments, Energy Efficiency Action Plan and Zero Waste Plan targets.
+Likelihood Imbact Consequence Failure to meet LOIP outcomes and corporate objectives as well as failure to comply with environmental legislation and UK and Scottish Government objectives, Climate Change Duty, SCCD commitments, Energy Efficiency Action Plan and Zero Waste Plan targets.
 Failure to maximise savings from reduced energy use/ consumption.
 Failure to capitalise on energy saving measures for its own assets and operations, leading to increased operating costs as energy provision becomes more expensive.
 Failure to capitalise on green jobs / incentives / green tourism and associated income to the area.
 Failure to secure an alternative waste treatment and disposal method prior to the closure of Shewalton landfill site and the ban on biodegradable waste going to landfill by the end of 2020.
 Reputational and financial risk.
 Current Risk Score Current Controls An Environmental Sustainability &amp; Climate Change Strategy 2017-2020 has been agreed which develops a vision for a sustainable North Ayrshire together with appropriate actions.
 Sourcing more energy from renewables including the installation of PV solar panels and Bio-mass boilers in appropriate Council buildings.
 Specific working groups relating to carbon management and energy efficiency have been established to progress associated actions.
-A Zero Waste Management Strategy 2018-2022 and implementation plan is in place which contains key actions for the development of services to meet the targets and objectives of the Scottish Government's national waste agenda 9

-- Working in partnership with the Clyde Valley Waste Management partners to successfully implement the long term contract with Viridor for the treatment of residual waste. - Plan in place to deliver the Energy Efficiency Standard for Social Housing (EESSH). - The Council's performance management framework includes performance indicators monitoring progress against delivery of required outcomes and targets. - A policy is in place to improve the procurement of sustainable goods and services. - A renewable energy strategy is nearing completion that will set out proposals to reduce the reliance on fossil fuels and replace with energy from renewable sources. - A Local Biodiversity Action Plan has been approved.
+A Zero Waste Management Strategy 2018-2022 and implementation plan is in place which contains key actions for the development of services to meet the targets and objectives of the Scottish Government's national waste agenda 9 long term of Plan in pla The Counc against de A policy is A renewat fossil fuels a partnership with the Clyde Valley Waste Management partners to successfully implement the contract with Viridor for the treatment of residual waste.
+Lice to deliver the Energy Efficiency Standard for Social Housing (EESSH). cil's performance management framework includes performance indicators monitoring progress livery of required outcomes and targets. in place to improve the procurement of sustainable goods and services. ble energy strategy is nearing completion that will set out proposals to reduce the reliance on and replace with energy from renewable sources. odiversity Action Plan has been approved.
+Linked Actions Linked Actions Code & Title Implementation of the 2018-2022 Local Housing Strategy in partnership with key stakeholders Deliver the Environmental Sustainability & Climate Change Strategy 2017-2020 Delivery of an action plan to improve energy efficiency of non-domestic buildings within the Councils Estate.
+Work in partnership with Government agencies to explore the potential for further electric charging infrastructure throughout North Ayrshire Implement the action plan to increase the Energy Efficiency Standard for Social Housing (EESSH) Continue to deliver and develop improved sustainable waste management arrangements through the Council's Zero Waste Strategy.
+Develop and Implement Single-use Plastic Waste Prevention Action Plan Ensure the ongoing compliant and efficient operation and closure of Shewalton landfill site to enable compliance with the PPC permit.
+Continue to develop Sustainable Business Travel arrangements.
+Continue to implement actions arising from Street Lighting Strategy LED conversion, Capital replacement.